princeton-nlp/LLMBar/README.md

 * `evaluators/config`: folder that contains all config files to reproduce baselines.
 * `evaluators/prompts`: folder that contains all prompt files.

-## Reproducing Baselines
+## Run LLM Evaluators

-You can reproduce baselines from our paper by
+You can reproduce LLM evaluators from our paper by
 ```bash
 cd LLMEvaluator